kubernetes/website/content/en/blog/_posts/2024-01-07-Kubernetes-Networking-Architecture-Blog/index.md

 ---
 **Author**: Susie Su
 # Cloud Computing: Kubernetes Networking Architecture
 From Docker to Kubernetes, container technologies are evolving.
-Most developers are familiar with Docker but don't have the whole perspective of Kubernetes.
-And the most difficult thing to understand about Kubernetes is its network architecture.
-Here, with my 10 years of DevOps work experience and double CCIE in the field of networking and cybersecurity, I will provide a detailed explanation of the comprehensive architecture of Kubernetes Networking, ensuring all aspects are clearly understood.
+Many developers and DevOps engineers may find Kubernetes networking to be quite challenging.
+Whether you're an experienced pro or someone who has been wrestling with Kubernetes networking issues, this blog will provide the answers you seek.
+Drawing on my 10 years of DevOps experience in networking and cybersecurity, I will offer a thorough explanation of Kubernetes Networking's comprehensive architecture to ensure clear comprehension of all its aspects.

 [<u>Kubernetes Networking
 Architecture</u>](#kubernetes-networking-architecture)